 "Unschooling has given my family the opportunity to travel around the world and live wherever we want.
 It has given us the opportunity to pack our bags and learn from life as we live it.”

 Emily Kutz, a mother of two from San Antonio, Texas, believes her children are the best teachers.
 “I learn so much from them.
 They are more aware of themselves than I am, and awareness of surroundings is key to learning.”

 Niyan, 10, is an engineer at heart, says his mum.
-He loves to code, produce music, play Minecraft and create sculptures and take ceramics classes.
+He loves to code, produce music, play Minecraft create sculptures, and take ceramics classes.
 Amari, 8, on the other hand, wants to be an “ultimate beast ninja warrior”, and is learning parkour.

 “Not being bound by the timings, testing, and homework of a public school, or stressing about keeping up with a curriculum, keeps our form of education fun,” says Kutz.
 “We wake up with no goals as to what to accomplish, yet still accomplish so much.
 We spend every minute creating the life we want, the adventures we want.”

-The family have been living in and out of a motorhome for five years, and have visited the rainforests of Puerto Rico, watched the Milky Way from mountains and deserts, and surfed in the Gulf of Mexico.
+The family has been living in and out of a motorhome for five years and has visited the rainforests of Puerto Rico watched the Milky Way from mountains and deserts, and surfed in the Gulf of Mexico.

 Sara Hernandez, a Mexican mother of two, gets her children to practice 10 minutes of maths, Spanish, Arabic, and piano on correspondent apps every day, after which they are free to use the rest of their time for other activities.

 “Unschooling gives my children the freedom to discover themselves, identify their passions, pursue them, and keep reinventing themselves as many times as they want,” says Hernandez, who lives in the UAE.
 “It allows them to form deeper links with people and places, and build up knowledge through their own processes with minimum external intervention and influence.”